LettucePie/crystecks/README.md

 In a traditional sense, a card is the object that is placed onto the board.
 In this case though, since we're purely digital we don't have to refer to just *card*.
 We can distinguish absolutely that cards contain spells, and those spells either *Manifest* something or execute an effect/ability.
 With this in mind;
  - Fiends and Charms are Manifestations
    - Manifestations are Manifested
-   - They can also be either Heroic or Villainous
+   - Fiends can also be either Heroic or Villainous
  - Spells and Cantrips are Encantations
    - Encantations are Chanted